-Our journal’s creator Margaret Bennet-Alder tells her story
+Our journal’s creator, 96-year-old Margaret Bennet-Alder tells her story

 The original Toronto Gardener’s Journal & Source Book was born out of tragedy, the schizophrenia that our son David came down with when he was at university studying computer science.
 He was 22.